Mind's Eye of LLMs: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models: Spatial Reasoning

 \subsection{Natural Language Navigation}

-Natural language navigation, proposed by \cite{yamada2023evaluating}, involves navigating through an underlying spatial structure via a random walk, aiming to recognize the previously visited locations.
-This concept was inspired by prior research on human cognition \cite{garvert2017map} adopting similar random walks along a graph structure.
-This process necessitates an understanding of loop closure, which is essential for spatial navigation.
+Natural language navigation task~\cite{yamada2023evaluating} was inspired by prior research on human cognition~\cite{garvert2017map} presenting participants with sequential transitions sampled from a graph structure.

-In this context, a square map is defined by a sequence of random walk instructions alongside corresponding objects, denoted as $W = {(w_1, o_1), (w_2, o_2), \ldots, (w_n, o_n)}$.
-Given a sequence of navigation instructions $I = {i_1, \ldots, i_k}$, the task for the model is to identify the correct object $o \in W$ at the navigated location, as detailed in Equation \ref{eq:nl-navigation} and exemplified in Appendix \ref{sec:a1b}.
+In this context, a square map is defined by a sequence of random walk instructions and associated objects at each location, denoted as $W = \{(l_1, o_1), (l_2, o_2), \ldots, (l_n, o_n)\}$.
+Given a square map $W$, and sequence of navigation instructions $I = \{i_1, \ldots, i_k\}$, the task for the model is to identify the associated object $o \in W$ at the specified location $l$ which is determined by the navigation instructions, as detailed in Equation \ref{eq:nl-navigation} and exemplified in Appendix \ref{sec:a2b}.